Chinese New Year Preparation: How Do Chinese People Prepare?

 Red envelopes (a traditional new year gift for children or elderly people)

 The spring festival is one of the biggest sale seasons of the year.
 During this time, retail stores and e-commerce shops give out to their customers dozens of deals as a way to boost sales.
 As a result, Chinese consumers open up their wallets and spend big on shopping.
-The average expenses for the Spring Festival range between 500 and 2000 yuan (approximately $80 – $315).
+According to Statista, the average expenses for the Spring Festival range between 500 and 2000 yuan (approximately $80 – $315).
 But there’s also a large population who pay higher between 2000 and 5000 yuan (equivalent to $315 – $780).

-Chinese New Year preparation: Decorating the house
+Chinese New Year decorations for the house

 What’s next after a shopping craze?
 It’s time to roll up your sleeves, unload your shopping stuff, and start decorating.